-Context: Military personnel engage in vigorous exercise, often resulting in higher bone mineral density; however, lower leg bone injuries are common in this population.
+Context: Military personnel engage in vigorous exercise, often resulting in higher bone mineral density; however, leg bone injuries occur frequently in this population.
 Predictors of change in tibial bone quality and strength need to be characterized in this high-risk population.

-Objective: This study aimed to examine the effects of an eight-week military training intervention on total body and site-specific bone density and tibial bone quality, serum biomarkers (parathyroid hormone and sclerostin), body composition, and physical performance.
-Additionally, we sought to investigate what outcome variables (biomarkers, body composition, physical performance) would be predictive of estimated tibial bone strength in college-aged Reserve Officers' Training Corps (ROTC) members.
+Objectives: To examine the effects of an 8-week military training intervention on total body and site-specific bone density and tibial bone quality, serum biomarkers (parathyroid hormone and sclerostin), body composition, and physical performance and to investigate which outcome variables (biomarkers, body composition, and physical performance) predict estimated tibial bone strength in college-aged Reserve Officers' Training Corps (ROTC) participants.

-Setting: XXX University.
-Patients of Other Participants: ROTC (n=14 male; n=4 female) were matched for sex, age, and body mass to physically active Controls (n=14 male; n=4 female).
-ROTC engaged in an eight-week training intervention, while physically active Controls made no changes to their exercise routines.
+Patients or other participants: The ROTC participants (14 males, 4 females) were matched for sex, age, and mass to physically active control participants (14 males, 4 females).
+The ROTC participants engaged in an 8-week training intervention, while the physically active control group made no changes to their exercise routines.

-Main outcome measures: Pre general health questionnaires and pre, mid, and post intervention bone scans (DXA, pQCT), serum blood draws (parathyroid hormone and sclerostin), and physical performance measures (muscle strength and aerobic capacity) were tested.
+Main outcome measure(s): Preintervention general health questionnaires were completed.
+Pre-, mid-, and postintervention bone scans (dual-energy x-ray absorptiometry and peripheral quantitative computed tomography); serum blood draws (parathyroid hormone and sclerostin); and physical performance measures (muscle strength and aerobic capacity) were obtained.

-Results: ROTC participants exhibited significantly increased hip bone density and content (all p≤0.03) after the eight-week intervention.
-Sclerostin, not PTH, was a significant positive correlate and predictor in all ROTC models for estimated bone strength at the fracture prone 38% tibial site.
-Both groups decreased total body and regional fat mass and ROTC increased aerobic capacity (all p≤0.05).
+Results: The ROTC participants exhibited increased hip bone density mineral and content (both P values ≤ .02) after the 8-week intervention.
+Sclerostin, but not parathyroid hormone, was a positive correlate and predictor in all ROTC models for estimated bone strength at the fracture-prone 38% tibial site (ie, 38% of the tibial length proximal to the distal end of the tibia).
+Both groups displayed decreased total body and regional fat mass, and ROTC participants' aerobic capacity increased (all P values ≤ .05).

-Conclusions: All bone, body composition, and performance measures either improved or were maintained in response to ROTC training and sclerostin should be further investigated as a potential early indicator of changes in estimated tibial bone strength in military cohorts.
+Conclusions: All bone, body composition, and performance measures either improved or were maintained in response to ROTC training.
+Sclerostin should be further investigated as a potential early indicator of changes in estimated tibial bone strength in military cohorts.